KuroiLight/Slide-/README.md

 ![](https://i.imgur.com/f40cZZH.png)
-#### This application is based on the "touch slide" functionality from Preme for Windows, written in C# with hints from my AHKDocker project (in AutoHoktey) years ago.
+#### This application is based on the "touch slide" functionality from Preme for Windows but completely written in C# with hints from my AHKDocker project (in AutoHoktey) years ago.
 I'm building this project as a way to re-learn C# after a long hiatus from programming in general.
 In a nutshell it will allow you to slide windows offscreen with quick access to them via cursor hover (gifs to come).